Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Related Work

-Our work builds upon \cite{Sethi1990,Welbl14}: We extend their approach to a deep CNN, inspired by the Auto-context algorithm \cite{Tu2010}, for the purpose of semantic segmentation.
-Furthermore, we propose an approximate algorithm for mapping the trained CNN back to a RF with axis-aligned threshold split functions, for fast inference at test time.

-\textbf{Feature Learning in a RF Framework.} The Auto-context algorithm~\cite{Tu2010} attempts to capture pixel interdependencies in the learning process by iteratively learning a pixel-wise classifier, using the prediction of nearby pixels from the previous iteration as features.
-This process is closely related to feature learning, due to the introduction of new features during the learning process.
-Numerous works have generalized the initial approach of Auto-context.
-In Entangled Random Forests (ERFs)~\cite{ERFs}, spatial dependencies are captured by ``entanglement features'' in each DT, without the need for stacking.
-Geodesic Forests~\cite{KontschiederKSC13} additionally introduce image-aware geodesic smoothing to the class distributions, to be used as features by deeper nodes in the DT.
-However, despite the fact that ERFs use a \emph{soft} sigmoid split function to obtain max-margin behaviour with a small number of trees, these approaches are still limited by greedy parameter optimization.
+\textbf{Feature Learning in a DF Framework.} Auto-context introduces new contextual features during the learning process, and thus is a form of feature learning.
+Numerous works have generalized this approach.
+In Entangled Random Forests (ERFs)~\cite{ERFs}, spatial dependencies are learned using ``entanglement features'' in each DT, without the need for stacking.
+Geodesic Forests~\cite{KontschiederKSC13} apply image-aware geodesic smoothing to the class distributions, to generate features for deeper nodes in the DT.
+However, these approaches are still limited by greedy parameter optimization.

-In a more traditional approach to feature learning, Neural Decision Forests~\cite{BuloK14} mix RFs and NNs by using multi-layer perceptrons (MLP) as soft split functions, to jointly tackle the problem of data representation and discriminative learning.
+In a more traditional approach to feature learning, Neural Decision Forests~\cite{BuloK14} mix DFs and NNs by using multi-layer perceptrons (MLP) as soft split functions, to jointly tackle the problem of data representation and discriminative learning.
 This approach can obtain superior results with smaller trees, at the cost of more complicated split functions; however, the MLPs in each split node are trained independently of each other.
-This limitation is addressed in~\cite{DeepNDFs}, which trains the entire system end-to-end.
-However, they adopt a mixed framework, with both differentiable RFs and CNNs, that are trained in an alternating fashion, and applied to image classification.
-In contrast, we map to the CNN framework, which enables optimization with popular back-propagation algorithm, and apply to the task of semantic segmentation.
+The authors in~\cite{DeepNDFs} address this limitation by training the entire system end-to-end, and this is the most closely related to our work; however, they adopt a mixed framework, with both DFs and ConvNets trained in an alternating fashion, and apply their model to the task of image classification.
+By contrast, our work maps a stacked DF model to the ConvNet framework, which enables optimization with the standard back-propagation algorithm, and apply this model to the task of semantic segmentation.